ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-08-06-hanging-out-with-the-gang.md

 ![Cliffs at Playa de Esteiro](/assets/images/IMG_9370.JPG)

-The perfect places to fool around with the gang. :sunglasses:
+The perfect place to fool around with the gang. :sunglasses:

 ![The gang at Playa de Esteiro](/assets/images/IMG_9372.JPG)